 API License Awareness

-Because each API has licensing impacts on it’s associated platform, the team must be judicious on the number of API’s created, so that it doesn’t have to keep procuring more licensing just to comply with the 3-layer design approach described above.
-The goal is to minimize or keep the number of API’s lower while still maintaining architecture integrity, to keep costs down.
+Because each API has licensing impacts on its associated platform, the team must be judicious on the number of APIs created, to reduce the necessity of procuring more licensing just to comply with the 3-layer design approach described above.
+The goal is to minimize or keep the number of APIs lower while still maintaining architecture integrity, to keep costs down.
 Typically, this means only creating “Process” and “Experience” where truly needed.
-If the design for a specific use case has “Process” and “Experience” API’s that are just wrappers of a “System” API and not providing any additional functionality or logic, it might be best to not have these additional layers for the use case, because they will have impacts on the licensing.
-If building additional API’s has overtly negative impacts on the team’s licensing and causing project cost concerns and the additional API’s aren’t performing any processing outside of wrapping for layer architecture described above, that wouldn’t align with licensing best practices.
+If the design for a specific use case has “Process” and “Experience” APIs that are just wrappers of a “System” API and not providing any additional functionality or logic, it might be best to eliminate these additional layers for the use case, because they will have impacts on the licensing.
+If building additional APIs has overtly negative impacts on the team’s licensing and causing project cost concerns and the additional APIs aren’t performing any processing outside of wrapping for layer architecture described above, that wouldn’t align with licensing best practices.
 Therefore, the design for a use case could only call for 1 API layer, the “System API”.

 Native System API

-The other licensing consideration is if the system being integrated already provides a “System API”.
-For example, Salesforce.com provides “out of the box” system API’s.
-Other systems, also provide off-the-shelf system API’s.
-Therefore, in the API platform, you would only design “Process API” to invoke, orchestrate, and map to the already provided native System API’s provided by the system itself.
+The other licensing consideration is if the system being integrated already provides a “System API.”
+For example, Salesforce.com provides out-of-the-box system APIs.
+Other systems, also provide out-of-the-box system APIs.
+Therefore, in the API platform, you would only design “Process API” to invoke, orchestrate, and map to the already provided native System APIs provided by the system itself.
 Creating another System API layer on the already provided System API by the system vendor would increase API Management and impact license cost too (i.e. “API Frugality” must be observed).

 API Layer Best Practices